 A critical tip to tailoring your higher education resume is to ensure the content matches what the educational institution is looking for.
 Make them picture you in the position through your experiences and accomplishments.

 Use C.A.R. to Determine Accomplishments

-One of the best ways to determine your accomplishments is to use the acronym, C-A-R: Challenge-Action-Result.
-When describing your achievements, think of a challenge or task, the strategy you employed to handle it, and the results that were achieved.
+One of the best ways to determine your accomplishments is to use the acronym C-A-R: Challenge-Action-Result.
+When describing your achievements, think of a challenge or task, the strategy you employed to handle it, and the achieved results.
 Employers are looking for ways to disqualify you, therefore ensure that you clearly outline how your past experiences and successes have benefited the company or institution.

 “Identified district-wide curriculum issues specific to special needs learners.
 Hired specialists and facilitated workshops for special education teachers to eliminate issues.”

 “Implemented Fountas and Pinnell Reading Program to help all students jump a minimum of one reading level by year-end.”

 “Introduced an after-school peer support program to encourage students to help one another with their studies while tackling social problems and increasing peer friendships; resulted in decreased problem behaviors and increased understanding of the material.”